carstenjacobsen/protocol25-bn254-intro/README.md

+### Example
+This example uses the `g1_mul()` function to multiply a point and a scalar value, and then check if the result is as expected.
+The code for this example is [here](/contracts/multiply).

+The `multiply_points()` is a very simple contract function, it takes a point and a value as arguments and return the point calculated from the points multiplication.
+The example test shows how a point on the curve can be defined and used for this function.

 ```rust
 pub fn multiply_point(env: Env, point: Bn254G1Affine, scalar: U256) -> Bn254G1Affine {
   // Convert the U256 multiplier to a BN254 scalar value